AnuonyamAmpofo/Gramophone-Frontend2/README.md

 *When the instructor clicks on an announcement, an overlaying modal box (like the one for login) should display "Edit" or "Delete" - DONE

+//Admin

+*Both the student button and student link on the dashboard should take the user to a students page.
+    The student page should list the students names with a filter to filter the students by maybe instrument, session day -There should also be a search bar

+    Then on the right side, there should be an add/delete and update students column(so the page will be divided into 2).